 Eastern Washington High Desert Life

 Eastern Washington is the home of the high desert.
 What a unique place!
 The climate in summer is hot and dry.
 It is not uncommon for temperatures to reach triple digits.
 Winters can get quite cold.
 Winter snow is not uncommon.
 In fact, in winter, the desert usually gets several feet of snow.
 When visiting this region keep in mind that the people are rather laid back and dress casually.
-Even in restaurants you will mostly find people wearing nice jeans and sweaters.
+Even in restaurants, you will mostly find people wearing nice jeans and sweaters.
 You will find little need for formal wear in this area.
 When packing, remember to include garments that can layer, and anywhere in Washington requires a good rain jacket.
 Keep in mind that while the days may be hot and dry, the nights will get quite cool.

 Anything east of the Cascade Range is considered Eastern Washington.
-The second largest city in the state is in this dry desert.
+The second-largest city in the state is in this dry desert.
 Spokane is a hub of activity for the Northeast.
 What a fun place!
 Here Shopping abounds.
 Spokane also is the largest shopping area for much of Northeastern Washington and the Idaho Panhandle.
 Serious shopping is done in Spokane by all.
 You can find it all in Spokane.
 It has an international airport that also serves much of the bordering state of Idaho, especially the Pan Handle.
 This is a terrific boon to the Washington economy.
 The mountains provide awesome skiing when the snow arrives.
-There are many trails for the cross country skier.
+There are many trails for the cross-country skier.
 In summer these same trails keep the hiker happy.
 Camping is plentiful!
 Most places allow dry camping most anywhere.
 If you like nature, there are endless things to do.

 The summer color tones of the Eastern Washington High desert are brown with autumn hues mixed in.
 The knarly Juniper Tree has a beauty all its own.
 Even the Sage Brush is gorgeous as it blows across the desert.
 Nothing though can beat the muted red tones of the Mountain Mahogany.
 This tree is pure beauty.
 It is an economic blessing to the region.
 The high desert is the place to hike and there are many hiking trails.
 It also provides endless photography.
 The desert is beautiful!
 It is a natural photo waiting to happen.
 Wildlife scurries across the desert floor.
 The desert is full of life!

 Nestled in the valleys of the desert are the rich and fertile farmlands of the Yakima Valley in Eastern Washington.
 The beautiful Palouse is in both the Pan Handle of Idaho and Eastern Washington.
 In these valleys are some of the richest farmland in the state.
 Most anything grows in these valleys!
 Not only do they grow bountiful fruits and vegetables, but they are also wonderfully gorgeous.
 The beautiful Columbia River separates Oregon from Washington.
 The river provides many summer activities and is gorgeous as she moves through the beautiful gorge that carries her name.
 Windsurfers and boaters both love the Columbia River.
-The Snake River is another major river that snakes her way through the Eastern parts of Oregon and Washington and the tip of Idaho.
+The Snake River is another major river that snakes its way through the Eastern parts of Oregon and Washington and the tip of Idaho.
 She gets her name from her snake appearance.
 White water rafting is fantastic on the Snake River.

 When looking for things to do, don’t forget, what’s in your own backyard.
 There is fantastic hiking, boating, windsurfing, swimming, rafting, skiing and many photo opportunities for the photographer.
 Life is great in Eastern Washington.
 It is fun!
 It is full of adventure!
 It is the perfect place for your next family vacation.